getbraincloud/braincloud-unreal-unit-tests/README.md

 pod 'BrainCloudCpp'
 ```

-If you're a newcomer to the `CocoaPods` world, you can find documentation on how to set up your Xcode project:
+If you're a newcomer to the `CocoaPods` world, you can find documentation on how to set up your Xcode project here:

 https://guides.cocoapods.org/